-The UCI Law chapter of IRAP was launched in 2010 when two students in the inaugural class helped gain the release of an Iraqi Christian held in immigration detention in Southern California.
-The UCI chapter has continued to expand its work of assisting Middle Eastern refugees resettle in the United States and assist those who have been wrongfully denied resettlement.
+The UCI Law chapter of IRAP was launched in 2010 by two students in our inaugural class who helped gain the release of an Iraqi Christian held in immigration detention in Southern California.
+The UCI chapter has continued to expand its work by resettling Middle Eastern and North African refugees in the United States and assisting those who have been wrongfully denied resettlement.

 Today, the world faces a humanitarian crisis the likes of which has not been seen since World War II.
 IRAP at UCI Law believes that we must do all we can to empower and assist displaced men, women, and children across the globe.

 For more information regarding IRAP @ UCI, please contact:

 For more information regarding IRAP National, please contact firstname.lastname@example.org

 If you are interested in donating to IRAP at UCI, please visit the following link https://ua-web.uadv.uci.edu/eGiving/ and select “LAW - School of Law” for area of support, then select “IRAP" under Gift Designation.